Selsey – St Peter

 The church was relocated in 1864-65 by J P St Aubyn (BN 13 p244) at a cost of £3623 5s 10d (PP 125).
 The overall effect of the nave on its new site differs little from many a thoroughly restored mediaeval church.
 The three eastern bays of the arcades are late C12, with round piers, shallow capitals and pointed arches that are only slightly chamfered.
 The capitals on the south side are too small for the heads and the second arch has tiny grotesque head-stops, whilst the east responds have scallop capitals on pointed corbels, of which the north one is renewed.
 No trace of work earlier than the arcades was found in the original walling when it was dismantled, though this would have been unsurprising.

-The western bays of the nave were added about 1230.
-The proportions of the earlier arcades were kept, but the arches have double-chamfered heads and the capitals on the semi-circular west responds are deeper.
+The western bay of the nave was added about 1230.
+The proportions of the earlier arcades were kept, but the arches on each side have double-chamfered heads and the capitals on the semi-circular west responds are deeper.
 The join with the older work is awkward, though none is visible on the exterior on the Burrell Collection (1785) drawings.
 These show low aisles under one roof with the nave, as at present; the west lancets and shafted west doorway may indeed be partly old, though the overall design of the present west end is entirely by St Aubyn.
 It takes no account of what may be the remnants of a tower visible on the Sharpe collection drawing from the south west (this is one of two dating probably from 1805) – see below for a further discussion of this feature.

 C15 work included a roof with moulded tiebeams and crownposts and heavily braced wallposts, which were re-used.
 Most of the aisle windows before 1864 were square-headed and also look C15.
 These were not retained, but the side-openings of the capacious south porch could have been made from them.
 The second Sharpe drawing shows the south aisle had an east window with panelled tracery, like the east window of the chancel at Church Norton.
 The renewed equivalent window in the new church is similar and one in the north aisle, opening now into the C19 vestry, is substantially old.